pmq20/ruby-packer/README.md

 Ensure that bison and sed are in your path.
 If you installed to C:\Gnuwin32, they will be in C:\Gnuwin32\bin.

+## See Also

+- [Libsquash](https://github.com/pmq20/libsquash): portable, user-land SquashFS that can be easily linked and embedded within your application.
+- [Libautoupdate](https://github.com/pmq20/libautoupdate): cross-platform C library to enable your application to auto-update itself in place.
+- [Squashfs Tools](https://github.com/plougher/squashfs-tools): tools to create and extract Squashfs filesystems.

 ## Authors

 Authors ordered by first contribution.